 2. After a subscription sign-up

-Send a CES survey after a customer has signed up for a subscription service to gauge whether they are finding your services easy to use.
+Send a CES survey during the onboarding process after a customer has signed up for a subscription service to gauge whether they are finding your services easy to use.

 At Hotjar, we use a pop-up on-page survey that appears two weeks after sign-up, by which point the customer has usually started using key features.
 We ask: “To what extent do you agree with the following statement: Hotjar is easy to use?” and offer a 1-7 scale for the answer.